MicrosoftDocs/learn/learn-pr/azure/network-fundamentals-2/includes/4-firewalls-network-security.md

 A vulnerable network can be exploited by attackers to steal information and render services and resources inaccessible.
-Such an attack on our organization can lead to reputational and financial loss.
+Such an attack on your organization can lead to reputational and financial loss.

 In this unit, we'll get an overview of network security and some of the different types available.
 We'll also learn about network security zones and firewalls.
-Finally, we'll explore the network security tools we use to strengthen network protection in Azure.
+Finally, we'll explore the network security tools used to strengthen network protection in Azure.

 ## Overview of network security

-We need robust security to diagnose and prevent suspicious events, attacks, and weaknesses in our network.
-There are many reasons why security-related issues arise and several ways we can deal with them.
-Here we'll explore the different types of network security strategies that we can employ to deal with these issues.
+You need robust security to diagnose and prevent suspicious events, attacks, and weaknesses in your network.
+There are many reasons why security-related issues arise and several ways you can deal with them.
+Here we'll explore the different types of network security strategies that you can employ to deal with these issues.

 ### Access control

-We use access control to scrutinize every user and client to determine whether they have permission to access our network or its resources.
-Access control is implemented by configuring security policies that ensure the user has the right level of permissions assigned to do specific actions on our network.
-For example, we might want to deny read access for some resources when the user is connecting from outside our on-premises location.
+You use access control to scrutinize every user and client to determine whether they have permission to access your network or its resources.
+Access control is implemented by configuring security policies that ensure the user has the right level of permissions assigned to do specific actions on your network.
+For example, you might want to deny read access for some resources when the user is connecting from outside your on-premises location.

 ### Antimalware tools

-Antimalware tools protect our network from malicious software (malware).
+Antimalware tools protect your network from malicious software (malware).
 Malware comes in different forms, including:

 - Ransomware
 - Viruses
 - Spyware
 - Trojans

-We use antimalware and antivirus tools to monitor and remedy malware.
-These tools can detect anomalies in our files, taking actions to remove malicious pieces of code, and repairing affected resources and devices on our network.
+Use antimalware and antivirus tools to monitor and remedy malware.
+These tools can detect anomalies in your files, taking actions to remove malicious pieces of code, and repairing affected resources and devices on your network.

 ### Application security

-Attackers can compromise applications whether applications are our own or owned by a third party.
+Attackers can compromise applications whether they are your own or owned by a third party.
 The software may inadvertently contain security vulnerabilities that an attacker might use to access devices and network resources.
-If an application is developed in-house, we'll need to make sure we actively find and fix vulnerabilities that attackers could abuse.
-One solution is to test our application during its development life cycle and implement whatever changes are needed to fix a potential vulnerability.
+If an application is developed in-house, you'll need to actively find and fix vulnerabilities that attackers could abuse.
+One solution is to test your application during its development life cycle and implement whatever changes are needed to fix a potential vulnerability.
 If we're dealing with an application development elsewhere, it's a good practice to apply updates as soon as they're available.

 ### Behavioral analytics

-We use behavioral analytics tools to establish regular usage and behavior across our network and identify any suspicious changes.
+Use behavioral analytics tools to establish regular usage and behavior across your network and identify any suspicious changes.

-For example, let's assume that we detect a user that starts accessing our network outside their standard usage patterns.
+For example, let's assume that you detect a user that starts accessing your network outside their standard usage patterns.
 Usually, the user accesses the network from one location in the United States during work hours.
 If their credentials are suddenly used to attempt, access from Australia at midnight, the attempt would be flagged as suspicious.

-To address this problem, we can create security policies based on these analytics.
-We can deny access pending additional verification, like a secret code sent to the user's work mobile device.
+To address this problem, you can create security policies based on these analytics.
+You can deny access pending additional verification, like a secret code sent to the user's work mobile device.

 ### Email security

-Attackers often use email to access our network.
-An email that looks genuine might ask users to select a link and provide details that the attacker uses to access resources and devices on our network.
+Attackers often use email to access your network.
+An email that looks genuine might ask users to select a link and provide details that the attacker uses to access resources and devices on your network.
 Email applications like Microsoft Outlook help us identify suspicious messages and senders.

 ![Outlook suspicious message](../media/4-email-outlook.png)

 ### Intrusion detection and prevention

-We want to take a proactive and preventative security posture for our network.
-The earlier we can identify intrusion, the better.
-We can use intrusion prevention and detection tools together to monitor all our network traffic.
+You want to take a proactive and preventative security posture for your network.
+The earlier you can identify intrusion, the better.
+You can use intrusion prevention and detection tools together to monitor all your network traffic.

 For example, Azure Network Watcher can provide data to an open-source intrusion detection system.
-From this system traffic is analyzed across our network on Azure, and we're alerted about intrusions.
+From this system traffic is analyzed across your network on Azure, and you're alerted about intrusions.

 ### VPN

 A virtual private network (VPN) can establish an encrypted connection from one network to another over the internet.
-The VPN configures an encrypted tunnel that either uses TLS or IPSec to provide secure communication and remote access capabilities across our networks.
+The VPN configures an encrypted tunnel that either uses TLS or IPSec to provide secure communication and remote access capabilities across your networks.

 ![VPN tunnel](../media/4-vpn-connection.svg)

 ### Web security

-We can employ tools that secure how our people use the web.
-For example, we use a web filter to prevent users from accessing certain types of sites that have been red-flagged.
-These web security tools also allow us to set up policies that help us decide how we want to handle different types of web requests in our network.
+You can employ tools that secure how your people use the web.
+For example, you use a web filter to prevent users from accessing certain types of sites that have been red-flagged.
+These web security tools also allow us to set up policies that help us decide how you want to handle different types of web requests in your network.

 ### Wireless security

-The wireless portions of our network aren't as secure as the wired portions.
-A wireless network is accessible from outside of our organization, depending on the strength of the wireless signal.
-Different tools are available to scan and monitor activity on the wireless portions of our network.
-The first step to securing a wireless network is to make sure we use the strongest type of encryption available on wireless devices.
+The wireless portions of your network aren't as secure as the wired portions.
+A wireless network is accessible from outside of your organization, depending on the strength of the wireless signal.
+Different tools are available to scan and monitor activity on the wireless portions of your network.
+The first step to securing a wireless network is to use the strongest type of encryption available on wireless devices.
 Second, configure a separate wireless network for guests to prevent visitors from using the wireless network intended for internal users.

 ## Network security zones